Samuel Cooper (general): American Civil War service

 Cooper joined the Confederacy at the beginning of the American Civil War.
 His wife's family was from Virginia, and he had a close friendship with Jefferson Davis, who had also been U.S. Secretary of War.
 One of his last official acts as Adjutant General of the U.S. Army was to sign an order dismissing Brig.
 Gen. David E. Twiggs from the army.
 Twiggs had surrendered his command and supplies in Texas to the Confederacy (and was shortly after that made a Confederate major general.)
 This order was dated March 1, 1861, and Cooper resigned six days later.
 He traveled to Montgomery, Alabama, at the time the Confederacy's capital, to join the Confederate States Army.

 On reaching Montgomery, Cooper was immediately given a commission as a brigadier general on March 16, 1861.
 He served as both Adjutant General and Inspector General of the Confederate Army, a post he held until the end of the war.
 Cooper provided much-needed organization and knowledge to the fledgling Confederate War Department, drawing on his years performing duties as Adjutant General of the U.S. Army.

 On May 16, 1861, Cooper was promoted to full general in the Confederate Army.
 He was one of five men promoted to the grade at that time and one of only seven during the war, but with the earliest date of rank.
 Thus, despite his relative obscurity today, he outranked the better-known confederates Albert Sidney Johnston, Robert E. Lee, Joseph E. Johnston, and P. G. T. Beauregard.
 Cooper reported directly to Confederate President Jefferson Davis.
 At the war's end in 1865, Cooper surrendered and was paroled on May 3 at Charlotte, North Carolina.

 While building defenses near Washington, D.C., Union forces demolished his home and used its bricks to build a fort dubbed "Traitor's Hill" in dishonor of Cooper.

 Postbellum life

-Cooper's last official act in office was to preserve the official records of the Confederate Army and turn them over intact to the United States government, where they form a part of the Official Records, The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies, published starting in 1880.
+Cooper's last official act for the Confederacy was to preserve the official records of the Confederate Army and turn them over intact to the United States government, where they form a part of the Official Records, The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies, published starting in 1880.
 Military historians have highly regarded Cooper for this action.
 Historian Ezra J. Warner believed that in doing so Cooper was "thereby making a priceless contribution to the history of the period."